Azeliah/62588-shell/readme.txt

 - Execvp: Execute a shell command, given by an array of tokenized strings.
 Uses the $PATH environment variable.
 - Fork: Create a child process, by duplicating the calling process.
 - Pipe: Lets you send the output from one command, as the input to another.
+Pipes provide a unidirectional interprocess communication channel.
 - Dup2: Allocates a new file descriptor, that duplicates data from the specified file descriptor.
 - Wait: Wait until child process is finished.
 - Exit: Exit the child process, or program.
 Takes an argument which shows if the program failed, or was successful (EXIT_SUCCESS, EXIT_FAILURE).